 - Open and drain your canned olives

-- In a small bowl, add all the ingredients and mix well.
+- In a jar with a lid, add all other ingredients and shake to mix well to make vinaigrette.

-- Squeeze 1/2 an orange to get about 2 tbsp of juice, more will be okay..
+- Squeeze ½ an orange to get about 2 tablespoon of juice, more will be okay..

 - Whisky well and set a side